tarwn/lessthandot-hugo/blogs/content/posts/2009-04-17-sql-friday-the-best-sql-server-links-of-19.md

 **[Requirements vs Architecture][4]**

-Louis Davidson has a nice post, he asks: “Can you turn off the “Get ‘er done” part of your mind when you are doing requirements, or do you find that you really really want to start building software well before you really understand the entire problem?”
+Louis Davidson has a nice post, he asks: “Can you turn off the “Get 'er done” part of your mind when you are doing requirements, or do you find that you really really want to start building software well before you really understand the entire problem?”

 **[SQL Server 2008 SP1 Cumulative Update 1 is available!][5]**